efflux/doc-otobo-dev/content/documentation/style-guide.rst

 .. code-block:: rst

-   To change the interface language of OTRS:
+   To change the interface language of OTOBO:

    1. Click on your avatar on the top left corner.
    2. Select *Personal Settings*.